makrai/notes/le1912-flauBERT.md

 * Amazon reviews for three product categories: books, DVD, and music in
 * four languages: English, French, German, and Japanese.
 Each sample contains a
 * rating from 1 to 5 stars
-  * Following Blitzer+ (2006) and Prettenhofer and Stein (2010), ratings with 3
+  * Following Blitzer+ (2006) and Prettenhofer and Stein (2010),
-    stars are removed.
-Positive reviews have ratings higher than 3 and negative reviews are those rated lower than 3.
-There is one train and test set for each product category.
-The
+  * ratings with 3 stars are removed.
+    Positive reviews: ratings higher than 3 and negative reviews are those < 3
+  * train and test set for each product category
   * train and test sets are balanced, including around 1 000 positive and 1 000
-* We take the French portion to create the binary text classification task in
+* We take the French portion to create the binary text classification task
   * report the accuracy on the test set

+# 5. Experiments and Results

+* We compare the performance of FlauBERT with
+  * Multilingual BERT (Devlin+ 2019, mBERT) and
+  * CamemBERT (Martin+ 2019) on all tasks.
+In addition, for each task we also
+  * the best non-BERT model for comparison.
+We made use of the open source

+## 5.1.
+Text Classification

+### Model description We followed the standard fine-tuning process of BERT

+* input is a degenerate text-∅ pair.
+The
+* classification head is composed of the following layers, in order: dropout, linear, tanh ac- tivation, dropout, and linear.
+The output dimensions of the linear layers are respectively equal to the hidden size of the Transformer and the number of classes (which is 2 in this case as the task is binary classif).
+  The dropout rate was set to 0.1.
+* 30 epochs using a batch size of 16 while performing a grid search over 4 different learning rates: 1e−5, 5e−5, 1e−6, and 5e−6.
+  * A random split of 20% of the training data was used as validation set, and

+### Results

+* both CamemBERT and FlauBERT outperform mBERT by a large margin.
+* FlauBERT
+  * BASE performs moderately better than CamemBERT in the books dataset, while its results on the two remaining datasets of DVD and music are lower than those of CamemBERT.
+FlauBERT
+  * LARGE achieves the best results in all categories.